Next Steps

 For more information on how to add a secondary Expansion Hub please visit our Adding an Expansion Hub page.

-Information on updating various pieces of software for the Control Hub, Expansion Hub, and Driver Hub can be found in the Managing the Control System section.
+Information on updating various pieces of software for the Control Hub, Expansion Hub, and Driver Hub can be found in the Updating and Managing section on the left hand list.

 To maintain and care for your battery, reference the general best practices on the 12V Slim Battery (REV-31-1302) product page or the information below.
 This includes how to properly store, charge, and care for your battery on the long term.